shanepeckham/CADScenario_Personalisation/README.md

 * Now type ``` bash installVM.sh ```
 * Upon completion you will see a screen similar to that below, with the final status 'Active Internet Connections'

-Here you will now see that our legacy database is running IP 10.1.0.4 port 3306 within our VNET.
+Here you will now see that our legacy database is running on IP 10.1.0.4 port 3306 within our VNET.

 ![alt text](https://github.com/shanepeckham/CADScenario_Personalisation/blob/master/images/netstat.png)